keboola/component-quickbooks-online-fhs/README.md

 ## Support ##
-If the component is missing the endpoints or reports you are looking for, please submit a support ticket or feel free to contact me directly.
+If the component is missing the endpoints or reports you are looking for, please submit a support ticket.

-## Contact Info ##
-Leo Chan
-Vancouver, Canada (PST time)
-Email: leo@keboola.com
-Private: cleojanten@hotmail.com